sampsyo/home/_drafts/flash.md

     bedtools sort > chr8.pan.depth.w5kbps.bed
 ```

+It might seem odd to prefer shell scripting over a full-featured dynamic scripting language, but
+shell scripts like this have some material advantages over Python:

+* Streaming I/O via pipes can be great for large datasets, in the right situation.
+* Simple pipeline parallelism is easy to express.
+* It's straightforward to persist intermediate results in files.
+* The shell is kinda the _ultimate_ glue language:
+  you can compose components developed separately, written in different languages, with no special effort on bindings.
+  (The only "bindings" are the Unix userland APIs.)

-This workflow uses four operators from two different packages, two Unix pipes, and one intermediate file.
+This example workflow uses four operators from two different packages, two Unix pipes, and one intermediate file.
 I don't think it matters much in this example, but it's nice that the shell pipelines let the two pairs of commands run concurrently.

 There is, however, one gigantic downside: